Personalized Banking: The Future of Financial Services

-Generally speaking, there are 3 overarching types of personalization that banks and other financial services institutions can employ:
+Generally speaking, there are three overarching types of personalization that banks and other financial services institutions can employ:

 Prescriptive Personalization: The goal of prescriptive personalization is to anticipate a customer’s wants and needs based on historical data.
 Working within the context of the business’s goals, marketers can use this method to create rules and workflows that allow them to more easily manage users.

-Real-Time Personalization: Real-time personalization relies on current, real-time data as well as historical data to create a personalized customer experience as it is happening.
-For example, marketing teams can leverage this type of personalization to make recommendations for customers as they are actively shopping on the site.
+Real-Time Personalization: Real-time personalization relies on current, real-time data and historical data to create a personalized customer experience as it is happening.
+For example, marketing teams can leverage this personalization to make recommendations for customers as they are actively shopping on the site.
 This helps to drive both customer engagement and conversions.

 Machine-Learning Personalization: This type of personalization makes use of intelligent machine-learning algorithms.
 With AI-driven automation, teams can make informed decisions about how to reach out to customers based on individual behavior.